Last Updated: 19th July 2022

 Side hustles have become an incredibly popular topic of conversation over the past few years.
 They provide a great way to earn some money for saving as well as giving you some engaging ways to spend your free time.

 Here are a few examples of side hustles you can start right away…

 Another great and very fulfilling way to spend some extra time is cultivating your passions and eventually monetizing them.
 While this takes much longer to build up and eventually profit from than the typical side hustles mentioned above, it can be much more rewarding.

 Some examples of interests you can cultivate and monetize are:

 This is the most simple set it and forget it method to start saving more money you could ask for.
-You simply enable round-up payments either with your bank or with an app that rounds up and saves or invests for you.
+You simply enable round-up payments with your bank or an app that rounds up and saves or invests for you.

 Once you enable this setting you will be saving more every day on autopilot without you even noticing.
 There is no easier way to start saving more right away than rounding up on the money you are spending already.

 Applications like Mint can automatically track your spending via credit and debit cards.
 They collect and organize this data automatically so you have a clear picture of your financial wellness with very little effort from you.